|

 in decades, eons even

-marvel at people happy to be boxed
+people happy to be boxed

 and moving nowhere fast,